 Data protection legislation allows any adult patient or competent child to access to their medical records via a Subject Access Request (SAR) which must be made in writing, and this must be responded to within 1 month (unless serious harm could be caused to physical or mental health in doing so or the request is unfounded or excessive.)
 In most cases there is no charge for an SAR but decisions are made on an individual basis according to the nature of the request.

-Individuals have a right to have their data deleted excepting that we have a legal duty to maintain clinical records for 8 years after completion of the last episode of care.
+We have a legal duty to maintain clinical records for 8 years after completion of the last episode of care.
 Individuals can request that any inaccuracies are corrected and to complain to the ICO if they perceive there is a problem with the way Select Physio is handling their data.